kinvolk/lokomotive/docs/how-to-guides/rook-ceph-storage.md

 ## Prerequisites

-* A Lokomotive cluster deployed on a Packet cloud and accessible via `kubectl`.
+* A Lokomotive cluster deployed on Equinix Metal and accessible via `kubectl`.

 ## Steps